Fiscal Reform in Colombia

 James M. Poterba is Mitsui Professor in the Department of Economics at MIT.
 He has been Director of the NBER Public Economics Research Program since 1991 and has edited volumes 6-20 of Tax Policy and the Economy.

-Joel Slemrod is Paul W. McCracken Collegiate Professor of Business Economics and Public Policy at the Ross School of Business, Professor of Economics, and Chair of the Economics Department at the University of Michigan.
-He is the coauthor, with Jon Bakija, of Taxing Ourselves, now in its fourth edition from the MIT Press.
+Joel Slemrod is Paul W. McCracken Collegiate Professor of Business Economics and Public Policy and Professor of Economics at the University of Michigan, where he is also Director of the Office of Tax Policy Research.

 —Charles E. McLure, Jr., Hoover Institution, Stanford University